-Felix Kemp’s recordings include Pierrot in Ethel Smyth’s Fête Galant for Retrospect Opera and The Herald in Stanford’s The Travelling Companion for SOMM Recordings.
+Felix Kemp’s recordings include Pierrot in Ethel Smyth’s Fête Galante for Retrospect Opera (selected as a Favourite CD of 2019 by Manchester Classical Music) and The Herald in Stanford’s The Travelling Companion for SOMM Recordings.
 His broadcasts include In Tune for BBC Radio 3.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.